SirRicc/chesspuzzle-opening-trainer/README.md

 # Requirements:
-You´ll need to have Selenium Web Driver installed since we´re fetching dynamic server-side rendered html wich is not visible while using a "regular" webcrawler aswell as for automated redirects.
+You´ll need to have Selenium Web Driver installed since we´re fetching server-side rendered html which is not visible while using a "regular" webcrawler, aswell as for automated redirects.

 -> https://www.seleniumhq.org/

+# ToDo:
+create event listener
+automate redirects from libary